Palestinian medics: Israeli army kills man in West Bank raid

-JERUSALEM (AP) — A Palestinian man was killed and at least seven others were injured Monday during a shootout with Israeli troops in the occupied West Bank city of Nablus, Palestinian officials said.
+JERUSALEM (AP) — A Palestinian man was killed and at least seven others were wounded Monday during a shootout with Israeli troops in the occupied West Bank city of Nablus, Palestinian officials said.

 It was the latest death in a surge of Israeli-Palestinian violence that shows no signs of slowing.

 The Israeli military said it carried out raids across the West Bank overnight, and that troops came under fire during the arrest of two men suspected of killing an Israeli soldier in October.
-The army said the two wanted men were injured in a shootout with soldiers and apprehended.
+The army said the two wanted men were injured the shootout and arrested.

 The Palestinian Health Ministry said Amir Bustami, 21, was killed in the Israeli army raid.
 It was not clear if he had been involved in the shootout.